theithec/django-pagetools/docs/pollsandpagetools.rst

 All question detail pages would have no highlighting for the corresponding menu entry (the ``class="active"`` is missing on the list item).

-The menu tag expects a parameter ``menukeys`` - a string or a list - that indicates which entries are active.
+The menu tag expects a parameter ``menukey`` - a string that indicates which entry is active.
 For pagetools's models this is done in the ``pagetools.menus.views.SelectedMenuentriesMixin``, so a subclass of ´´polls.views.DetailView´´ that inherits the mixin would solve this.